KPMG Spark Blog

 Theories abound when it comes to the WHY of Tuesday, but all that matters is that you capitalize on it.
 Organize and plan your content schedule around it if possible.

 The guys at BuzzSumo did an awesome viral marketing case study in which they analyzed over 100 million articles.
 Yes, you heard that right, 100 million articles.
-In this study they found that long form content outperformed shorter content.
-Among the articles they analyzed, those with 3-10k words performed the best.
+In this study, they found that long-form content outperformed shorter content.
+Among the articles they analyzed, those with 3-10k words performed the best

 According to Jeff Bulla's research, one of the keys to Viral Nova's success has been their use of superlatives in headlines like "Unbelievable, Mindblown, Absolutely, Unforgettable, and Best."

-When creating headlines, avoid using good, wonderful, amazing, bad—instead use phrases like "most" "best" and "worst" like this an article that opted to phrase their headline with a superlative like “The 5 Manliest Authors of All Time" rather than simply "5 Manly Authors."
+When creating headlines, avoid using good, wonderful, amazing, bad—instead use phrases like "most" "best" and "worst" like this article that opted to phrase their headline with a superlative like “The 5 Manliest Authors of All Time" rather than simply "5 Manly Authors."

 Buffer conducted a study on the most viral headlines out of 3,000 articles, some of the top performing articles contained "this" to draw attention to the topic.
 Such as, "This study proves anyone can go viral!"